Dark, cakey and full of coffee flavour, my easy vegan espresso brownies will thrill your taste buds!

 I am living proof that practice does indeed make perfect.
 I have had many disasters in the kitchen but as your grow more experienced, you learn certain pitfalls, specific methods, and your success rate grows exponentially.
 Remember that you are in charge of the ingredients and not the other way around.

-- In a small bowl, dissolve the espresso powder in some hot water.
+- In a separate bowl, dissolve the espresso powder in some hot water.

 - Add this into the flour and stir gently with a wooden spoon until completely amalgamated.

-- Pour batter an 8" brownie or cake pan lined with parchment paper and bake for 3-35 minutes, or until they spring back to the touch.
+- Pour brownie batter into an 8″ brownie or cake pan lined with parchment paper and bake for 3-35 minutes, or until they spring back to the touch.

-- Leave to cool in the tin for about 10 minutes, then carefully turn out onto a wire rack, leaving to cool completely before icing.
+- Leave to cool in the tin for about 10 minutes, then carefully turn out onto a wire rack, leaving to cool completely before icing or drizzling with melted chocolate.

 Vegan Espresso Brownies